Product Design (3D)

 Y12 - 2 day field trip to London approx. £120 – optional

-Y13 – Trip to Mini factory in Birmingham approx. £50 - optional
+Y13 – Trip to MINI factory in Oxford approx. £50 - optional